bunqCommunity/bunqDesktop/README.md

  - CTRL/CMD + R : Request page
  - ALT + C      : Cards page

+## Translations
+The app is developed in English but translations in Dutch, German, Spanish and Italian are available.
+Most of these are translated automatically so if you spot errors or have better translations let us know!

 ## Development
 We use [yarn](https://yarnpkg.com/en/) for package management and the following global packages:
 ```bash